 The MKM Clap is available with four different handle materials: carbon fibre, black G10, olive wood and santos palissander.
 All these versions are available with or without titanium bolster, leaving you with eight versions.
 The blade is made from Böhler M390 steel and the Clap comes with a polyester belt sheath.

-MKM Arvensis: Burnley design, fox production
+MKM Arvenis: Burnley design, fox production

-The MKM Arvensis is a slightly larger EDC pocket knife, designed by Lucas Burnley.
+The MKM Arvenis is a slightly larger EDC pocket knife, designed by Lucas Burnley.
 Fox Knives produced this pocket knife and enhanced the Arvensis with different handles.
 You can, for instance, choose between a titanium or G10 frame.
 Not very special, until you notice that the G10 version is available with, for instance, a red aluminium inlay.

 The most remarkable version is the one with a titanium handle with Damasteel inlays and a Vinland-Damasteel blade.
-The normal Arvensis knives have a blade made from Böhler M390 steel and these folding knives can also be delivered with a polyester belt sheath.
+The normal Arvenis knives have a blade made from Böhler M390 steel and these folding knives can also be delivered with a polyester belt sheath.

 MKM Raut: Burnley design, Viper production

 An incredibly special knife from the MKM collection is the MKM Raut made by Viper.
 This knife is also one of Lucas Burnley’s designs.
 The MKM Raut is a utilitarian EDC knife with a sheepfoot-blade.
 Remarkable is the fact that Viper and Burnley came up with a different combination of opening mechanisms.
 There are, for instance, versions that only open with a front flipper while others have been enhanced with a regular flipper.